Home › Research › H2-DRI in India: Green Steel Economics

 Frequently Asked Questions

-What hydrogen price does H2-DRI need to become commercially competitive with BF-BOF?
+What hydrogen price does H2-DRI need to become competitive with BF-BOF?

-With no carbon pricing, H2-DRI becomes cost-competitive with NG-DRI at approximately USD 1.63 to 1.70/kg of hydrogen (LBNL analysis).
-Competitive with BF-BOF requires a similar or slightly lower price depending on plant configuration, iron ore quality and energy costs.
-With carbon pricing — CBAM plus CCTS — the effective break-even hydrogen price is higher, because the carbon cost imposed on BF-BOF steel partially offsets the green premium.
-At a combined CBAM plus CCTS carbon cost of USD 50 to 80 per tonne of steel, the break-even hydrogen price for H2-DRI vs BF-BOF in an EU-export context moves up to approximately USD 2 to 2.5/kg — which is consistent with the Mission’s 2032 cost target.
+Without carbon pricing, H2-DRI becomes competitive with NG-DRI at approximately USD 1.63 to 1.70/kg.
+With CBAM plus CCTS carbon costs of USD 50 to 80 per tonne of steel, the break-even hydrogen price for EU-export producers rises to approximately USD 2 to 2.5/kg, which is remarkably consistent with India's 2032 cost target.

-Is India’s DRI route an advantage for H2-DRI adoption?
+Is India's DRI industry an advantage for H2-DRI adoption?

 How much green hydrogen would India's steel sector need by 2030?